 “I love to exercise, but I’m going to turn into a beluga whale because I am going to eat anything and EVERYTHING that remotely interests me in Europe.
 I guess I’ll run in the mornings, do some band exercises, and do some bodyweight workouts to offset the impact… the three months of carefree-eat-what-I-want impact.”

-Or at least, that’s what I thought going into my three month trip to Europe.
+Or at least, that’s what I thought going into my three-month budget/backpacker trip to Europe.
 I’m now back from my trip, and looking back on it, I did eat everything I wanted to eat.
 But did I do all the exercising I had hoped and dreamed of doing?
 Pshh, not at all!
 So what happened to my body?

 *Please note: All of the products listed in this post are my personal recommendations (and…what I would actually want as gifts!) and may contain affiliate links.
 You won’t be paying a cent more, but the small affiliate commission I receive will help keep the blog running and content coming to you.
 Thanks!